-- You can substitute ground turkey for the ground beef to reduce the calories.
+- You can substitute ground turkey for ground beef to reduce the calories.
 I have even used leftover shredded pork, which created some really yummy results.

 - Cooking the chili low and slow gives all of the different flavors time to develop.
 I have left this chili to cook in the slow cooker for as long as 10 hours on low and it tasted great!

 - Taste and adjust the seasoning before serving.
 Individual tastes will vary.
 This crockpot chili might need a bit more heat or salt to make it your perfect chili.
 Start with the minimum amounts listed in the recipe and add additional seasonings to your desired preference at the end of the cooking time.

-- This chili is only a little spicy which makes it a crowd-pleaser.
+- This is not a very spicy chili which makes it a crowd-pleaser.
 When I serve the chili I like to offer a couple of different hot sauces for people who like their chili spicier.